DAUK Film Nights

 |May 2017: The Brainwashing of My Dad|

-After screening discussion led by Professor Charlie Beckett, Director of Polis, at the London School of Economics and Karin Robinson, social media strategist and DAUK Executive Committee member.
+After screening discussion, chaired by Susan Schoenfeld Harrington, DAUK Executive Committee member, with panelists Professior Charlie Beckett, Director of Polis, at the London School of Economics and Karin Robinson, social media strategist and DAUK Executive Committee member

 Our March Film Night was a screening of The Best Democracy Money Can Buy with its director Greg Palast as our after-screening speaker.
 Go here for more information

 We screened the UK premier of The Choice 2016 on October 7.
 Go here for more details.

 Season 2015- 2016